MFR6340/theenglishextension.org/young-world-1/unit-3:Apples and Crisps.md

 <img src="https://imgur.com/WQdtOmL.png" width="25%" />

-Third-grade Phoebe has a new classmate from France who expands  (lexile 750L)
+Third-grade Phoebe has a new classmate from France who expands her knowledge and love of food. (lexile 750L)

 <a href="https://www.bookdepository.com/Lunch-Will-Never-Be-Same-1-Veera-Hiranandani/9780448466958?ref=grid-view&qid=1673793391847&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1033477719" rel="nofollow"> Buy on Orell Füssli</a>